-- i.
-Applications for subdivision of land are to be generally consistent with the following Figures (attached in Appendix C): - Figure 1: Cumbalum Precinct B Structure Plan; - Figure 2: Cumbalum Precinct B Mobility Plan; - Figure 3: Cumbalum Precinct B Staging Plan; - Figure 4: Cumbalum Precinct B Landscaping Principles and Character; - Figure 5: Cumbalum Precinct B Open Space Ownership; and - Figure 6: Precinct B Development Contribution Obligations.
+- Applications for subdivision of land are to be generally consistent with the following Figures (attached in Appendix C): - Figure 1: Cumbalum Precinct B Structure Plan; - Figure 2: Cumbalum Precinct B Mobility Plan; - Figure 3: Cumbalum Precinct B Staging Plan; - Figure 4: Cumbalum Precinct B Landscaping Principles and Character; - Figure 5: Cumbalum Precinct B Open Space Ownership; and - Figure 6: Precinct B Development Contribution Obligations dated 30 August 2012.

 The Structure Plan shows the ultimate development of Cumbalum Precinct B. The zoning will be achieved via a number of rezonings.
-This includes the subsequent inclusion of the C Zones in Ballina LEP 2012 and adjustments to the Zone E1 boundary shown on the Structure Plan.
+This includes the subsequent inclusion of the E Zones in Ballina LEP 2012 and adjustments to the Zone B2 boundary shown on the Structure Plan.

 - ii.
-The new Village Centre is to be developed with the following characteristics: - Relate strongly to the new residential areas; - Be located centrally to the residential areas and generally in the locations shown in Figure 1; - Fully service the everyday retail needs that contribute to the establishment of a viable community, with a tenancy mix designed to cater for drop-in, passing and top up shopping trips and service local convenience shopping needs for food services and professional/ personal services; - Provide for a minimum of 3,000 m of gross commercial space across the development consisting of mixed commercial and retail uses servicing the needs of the local community; - Provide for child-care centres in convenient locations to service the demands of the local community; - Provide a gateway to the residential estate that is not dominated by a commercial built form but rather provides an intermediate transition from the rural/environmental to the built environment, through a mixture of building and landscaping elements; - iii.
-The Aboriginal Cultural Site shown on the Cumbalum Precinct B Structure Plan (Figure 1 see Appendix C) is to be incorporated into Stage 1 in accordance with an approved Cultural Management Plan for the land; - iv.
-Open buffer mosquito zones will be provided along the eastern edge of the development precinct.
+Applications for the subdivision of land are to be accompanied by information demonstrating how the proposed subdivision integrates with both the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C) and the likely subdivision pattern of land adjoining the specific stage and utilities and infrastructure servicing the development; - iii.
+The new Village Centre is to be developed with the following characteristics: - Relate strongly to the new residential area while servicing the wider catchment that uses Ross Lane on a regular basis; - b.
+Be located adjacent to Ross Lane with access provided via the internal sub-arterial and local roads; - Fully service the everyday retail needs that contribute to the establishment of a viable community, with a tenancy mix designed to cater for drop-in, passing and top up shopping trips and service local convenience shopping needs for food services and professional/personal services; - d.
+Provide for 3000 m2 of gross commercial space; consisting of a convenience supermarket of approximately 1400 m2 and approximately 1600 m2 of specialty retail (convenience, impulse, food services and professional/ personal services); - e.
+Provide for two child-care centres (to allow for staging) with a potential total capacity of 175 children;

+- f.
+Provide for a service station on a site of approximately 4000 m2, with access from internal sub-arterial and local roads; - g.
+Provide for SOHO (small office home office) dwellings on the fringe of the centre and each offering about 150 m2 to 180 m2 of built area; and - h.
+Provide a gateway to the residential estate that is not dominated by a commercial built form but rather provides an intermediate transition from the rural/environmental to the built environment, through a mixture of building and landscaping elements. - iv.
+The Aboriginal Cultural Site shown on the Cumbalum Precinct B Structure Plan (Figure 1 see Appendix C) is to be embellished and managed as part of Stage 1 in accordance with an approved Cultural Management Plan for the land; - V. Open buffer mosquito zones along the eastern edge of the Village must be located as shown on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C).
 These buffers must be free of thick shady vegetation to inhibit mosquito dispersal.
-The development must otherwise occur in accordance with Chapter 2 Section 3.6 - Mosquito Management; and v.
-The development of smaller landholdings (< 10 hectares), that are not subject to the Precinct B Voluntary Planning Agreement must integrate with adjoining development land, with respect to subdivision layout, access and the provision of other urban services.
-Larger development parcels adjacent to smaller landholdings must facilitate integration.
+Otherwise the development must occur in accordance with Chapter 2 Section 3.6 Mosquito Management, and - vi.
+The development of smaller landholdings (< 10 hectares), that are not subject to the Precinct B Voluntary Planning Agreement must, achieve integration with adjoining development land, with respect to subdivision layout, access and the provision of other urban services.
+Conversely, larger development parcels adjacent to smaller landholdings must seek to facilitate such integration, where appropriate.